mvallebr/JPMJava/README.md

 then having some integration tests executing the whole program and capturing the full report if needed.

-However, it was not possible to adopt such approach for a simple exercise.
+However, for this exercise, I thought it would be safer to have tests against what was printed in the output as I thought this could be what was being expected.
 I decided to test the full output to be sure I was sticking to the requirements of writing things to the console.
 Also, the first test, which sends data to the console, I would probably not use